-Getting a new system is a big decision.
+Purchasing a new system is a big decision!
 Getting it right the first time is very important and can have a major impact on system performance.
-Even the best brand will not work well if it isn’t correctly sized or if it’s installed improperly.
+Even the best brands on the market will not work well if it isn’t correctly sized or if it’s installed improperly.

 The best equipment in the world won’t make up for a poor installation.
-A great installation always starts with a great design.
+A great installation always starts with a top notch design.
 Properly sizing your new system with an accurate load calculation is the first and most important part of the design process, but don’t just take our word for it.

 “The furnace’s specifications should fit your needs.
 A furnace that’s too small won’t keep your house comfortable during extremely-cold weather.